 - If storing, let buns completely cool and place in the refrigerator in an air tight container.
 Keep up to 3 days.

-- To reheat, cover with a damp paper towel and place into the microwave for up to 1 minute or until warmed through.
+- To reheat, cover with a damp paper towel and place into the microwave for 40-60 seconds from the refrigerator.

 Recommended Products